phuocchubeo123/phuocchubeo123.github.io/README.md

 # About me
 Hi!
 My name is Phuoc.
-I am strong desire to Coding Theory and Cryptography.
+I am an enthusiastic Coding Theorist and Cryptographer.